Skip to main content

 Region: Nationwide

-Fried plantains served with spicy pepper sauce and sometimes grilled fish.
-A beloved street food snack.
+Fried plantains with a spicy pepper sauce, and sometimes a piece of grilled fish.
+A street snack people never seem to tire of.

 Wagasi